coudertlab/simple-adsorption-workflow/README.md

 ##### EQeq
 keyword : `"EQeq"`
 It calculates the partial charges using the [EQeq method](https://doi-org.inc.bib.cnrs.fr/10.1021/jz3008485) from this [python wrapper](https://github.com/lsmo-epfl/EQeq).
+First each CIF file is passed through Openbabel to correct format not compatible with EQeq (e.g. CIFs with columns in wrong order).
+A file with `_openbabel` prefix is written in the same directory.
-It will duplicate the CIF files present in `./cif` directory with a suffix name related to the method, e.g. `MIBQAR16_clean_coremof-2019.cif_EQeq_ewald_1.20_-2.00.cif` contains an extra column for the partial charges calculated with Ewald Coulombic interaction, a dielectric parameter of 1.2 and -2 as the hydrogen electron affinity.
+It will then duplicate the CIF files present in `./cif` directory with a suffix name related to the method; e.g.: `MIBQAR16_clean_coremof-2019_openbabel.cif_EQeq_ewald_1.20_-2.00.cif` contains an extra column for the partial charges calculated with Ewald Coulombic interaction, a dielectric parameter of 1.2 the hydrogen electron affinity is -2.

-##### Further development

-In the future, we would like to update these routines to use a existent JSON format, the one used by MOFXDB for interoperable operations between databases.

-What other data/metadata should be added  ?
-- units
-- cif
-- identifiers (e.g. : common names for MOF; InChiKey for adsorbates)
-- all metadata from CSD (dois, authors, solvent, ...)
-- composition to deal with co-adsorption
-- more simulation-related parameters from RASPA (e.g. SimulationType, UseChargesFromCIFFile, RASPA warnings, ...)

 ### What can not be done (yet) with `simple-adsorption-workflow` ?

 - Use a user-provided CIF structure file: several verification must be performed to use a new CIF in a GCMC simulation which is out of the scope of the present tool (curate CIF, check presence of force field parameters for the new atoms name defined, ...)
-- Use partial charges (calculated automatically or found in MOF databases) to set the electrostatic interactions between atoms.
-This is a major limitations, which will be solved in the close future.
 - Use a user-defined force field